bernhardAxonIvy/doc/source/designer-guide/how-to/workflow/states.rst

 States
 ---------------

-During a process execution the corresponding case and tasks have various states.
-Normally, a case is started non persistent.
-This means it is stored in memory only.
-As soon as the process hits a task switch the case and its tasks will be made persistent by storing them to the system database.
-Only persistent cases and tasks can be resolved with the query API's above.
+During process execution, the corresponding case and tasks have various states.
+Typically, cases start non-persistently, i.e., they are stored in memory only.
+At this time, their state is CREATED.
+As soon as a case hits a task switch,
+|ivy| persists the case and its tasks by storing them in the system database.
+You can retrieve persisted cases and tasks only with the query APIs.
+Non-persisted cases and tasks are not retrievable by API.